juansagarra/juansagarra.github.io/README.md

 description of the steps to clone		I clicked "File" and then "Clone Repository".
 I selected the local folder to clone it by default and then clicked "Clone"

+# About Me
+## I just turned 51 and happy to keep learning.
+I coded many years ago but I stopped when entering into the Infrastructures world.
+Now I'm happy to code again.
+## I'm interested in American literature in the XX Century and travelling
+## Websites I Recommend
+- [LinkedIn](https://www.linkedin.com) - For keeping up to date with my professional network
+- [YouTube](https://www.youtube.com) - For learning through video image
+## I enjoy doing this course.
+I think it's a great way to get involved in coding again.

 -->